Royals star Yordano Ventura dies in car accident at age 25

 Ventura’s defining moment may have come during Game 6 of the 2014 World Series, when he paid tribute to his countryman and friend, the late St. Louis Cardinals outfielder Oscar Taveras, who had died in a car accident in the Dominican Republic.
 Ventura allowed three hits over seven shutout innings that night, helping Kansas City force a decisive Game 7.

-Sadly, Ventura is the second major league player who has died over the past five months.
+Sadly, Ventura is the second active major league player who has died over the past five months.
 Former Marlins ace Jose Fernandez was killed in a boating accident on Sept.
-25. Former major leaguer Andy Marte was killed this weekend in a car crash, also in the Dominican Republic.
+25. Former major leaguer Andy Marte was killed this weekend in a separate car crash, also in the Dominican Republic.
 He was 33.

 – – – – – – –